Complete London Guide 2026: Must-Sees, Itineraries, and Expert Tips

 • Contactless Payment: Key 2026 Fact: You don't need to buy physical cards.
 Simply tap your credit/debit card or phone (Apple/Google Pay) on the yellow readers when entering and exiting.

-The tube uses an advanced system where you simply tap your card or mobile on the yellow reader when entering and exiting (on buses only when entering).
-Don't forget to tap out when exiting, otherwise the system will charge you the most expensive fare.
+The tube uses an advanced system where you simply tap your card or mobile on the yellow reader when entering and exiting.
+Don't forget to tap out when exiting.

-The tube uses an advanced system where you simply tap your card or mobile on the yellow reader when entering and exiting (on buses only when entering).
-Don't forget to tap out when exiting, otherwise the system will charge you the most expensive fare.
+The tube uses an advanced system where you simply tap your card or mobile on the yellow reader when entering and exiting.
+Don't forget to tap out when exiting.

 • South Kensington / Chelsea – Elegant, safe areas close to the main museums (Natural History, V&A).